fluid-project/infusion-docs/src/documents/jqUnit.md

 }
 ```

-* `expected {Object|Array}` A condensed JSON respresentation of a set of assertions to make about a subtree of DOM
+* `expected {Object|Array}` A condensed JSON representation of a set of assertions to make about a subtree of DOM
   nodes, or an array of these
 * `node {DOM|Array of DOM|jQuery}` The DOM node to be checked against `expected` - this may also be an array of DOM
   nodes or a jQuery object.